Jeimer Candelario Player Props: Nationals vs. Royals

 Jeimer Candelario At The Plate

-- Candelario is batting .258 with 14 doubles, a triple, six home runs and 13 walks.
+- Candelario is hitting .257 with 14 doubles, two triples, six home runs and 14 walks.

-- In 60.4% of his 48 games this season, Candelario has picked up at least one hit.
-He's also had 13 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.